 - Mon-Fri: 3 p.m. to 2 a.m. | Sat: 12 p.m. to 2 a.m. | Sun: 2 p.m. to 2 a.m.

 Check out the Elbow Room to discover how a self-described, self-embracing dive bar can deliver an impressive range of cocktail excellence.
 Specifically, get comfortable and order yourself one of Eddie’s Famous Bloody Marys; after all, as a rule, any self-respecting, self-aware hole in the wall is only as good as its house Mary.
 And this is one of the best neighborhood bars in Omaha, after all.

-Spoiler alert: this facility can facilitate this cocktail swimmingly.
-The low-key, small, and dark nature of this establishment doubtless contributes to that implacable reason people frequent it, and time and again, order this drink.
-Whoever this Eddie is, he has done good work in establishing an epic blueprint to be poured by skillful tenders.
+Spoiler alert: this facility nails this cocktail.
+The low-key, small, and dark nature of this establishment doubtless contributes to that implacable reason people frequently order this drink here.
+The bartenders have done good work establishing an epic blueprint to be poured by skillful tenders.

-Ultimately, if you want a tough-as-nails Mary – that is, an affordable, straightforward, and tasty cocktail – and a roller-coaster feeling in your stomach, ER may be the place for you.
-And you may obtain a perspective that holistically enhances an appreciation for the pub, cocktail, and life in the fast lane.
+Ultimately, if you want a tough-as-nails Mary — an affordable, straightforward, and tasty cocktail — and a roller-coaster feeling in your stomach, the Elbow Room may be the place for you.